ClaraJimenez123/Clara_Jimenez/README.md

 Machine Learning for compliance.
 Automation of regulatory processes.
 Legal Tech solutions for startups.
 I thrive in fast-paced environments and aim to bring value through flexibility and innovation.
-Let’s connect and create something amazing together! 💼📊💻

-Feel free to reach me at clara.jimenez.venegas@gmail.com or connect with me on LinkedIn.
+Feel free to reach me at clara.jimenez.venegas@gmail.com or connect with me on LinkedIn:linkedin.com/in/clarajimenez1/.
 Let’s create something amazing together! 💼📊💻